 As far as is reasonably practicable the Supplier shall specify and use cleaning materials and practices that are environmentally preferable, including utilisation of refillable containers throughout the entire product cycle where possible;

-All general cleaning activities shall take place during the Operational Working Hours of the Authority Premises, which shall be between 06:00 am to 10:00 pm Monday to Saturday, as approved by the Authority.
+All general cleaning activities shall take place during the Operational Working Hours of the Authority Premises, which shall be between XXXXXXXXXXXXXXXXXX, as approved by the Authority.
 There will be occasion when cleaning within operational Working Hours is not suitable, therefore flexible alternative arrangements shall be agreed by the Authority and the cleaning Schedule amended to reflect these;

 All Supplier Staff wear formal corporate attire at all times including building/identification passes.